top of page

 Cons:

 If the director owes more than £10,000 at any time of the year, it is treated as ‘benefit in kind’ – tax free loan to the Director.
-Therefore, HMRC will assume the beneft is the foregone interest.
+Therefore, HMRC will assume the benefit is the foregone interest.
 Interest will be estimated at the HMRC interest rate – 3.25% and PAYE and Class 1 NI (around 26% will be charged on the interest).

 If the loan is not repaid within 9 months and 1 day from the end of the accounting period, the company must pay 25% tax.
 The tax but not interest can be reclaimed when the loan is repaid.